 The penultimate round of the Mitas Tyres bucket racing championship was held at the ever popular Wakefield Park race track which is 10 mins drive outside the country town of Goulburn.
-It was a weekend of terrific racing with four championship races held over the two days plus the One-hour enduro event raced on Sunday for the Buckets.

 Despite weather reports, to the contrary Saturday remained dry but was bitterly cold.